CLIM080 Climate Law

 You can learn more about Climate Law here.

-This course is offered as part of the Infrastructure Resilience Professional (IRP) Credentialing Program which has been designed to help infrastructure professionals strengthen the knowledge and competencies they require to advance climate-resilient approaches for the planning, design, and management of infrastructure.
-To obtain the IRP credential, engineers must successfully complete six courses, including this Climate Law course.
-You do not need to pursue the IRP credential to participate in the course, it is open to all interested participants.
+The Infrastructure Resilience Professional (IRP) Credentialling Program has been designed to help engineering professionals strengthen the knowledge and competencies they require to advance climate-resilient approaches for the planning, design, and management of infrastructure.
+The IRP program and credential is managed independently by the Climate Risk Institute.
+To obtain the IRP credential, individuals must successfully complete six courses, demonstrate experience related to climate change and infrastructure, and be a licensed as a Professional Engineer in good standing in Canada

 Learner Outcomes